Now available in NY! Via Thirst Wine Merchants

 – Cuvées Des Lyres and Cuvée Terre à Terre: Born on an exceptional terroir, resulting from harvests and more severe sorts, the berries are transported directly into the vat or jars.
 The vinification is slow, only the punching is done.
 These cuvées are raised 11 months for the jars and 12 to 14 months in barrels for the vintage of the lyres.
 The setting takes place under nitrogen with great care.
 No sulfite intake during all these stages.
 All our wines are aged from 12 to 18 months in vats or castes.
 Our bottling takes place according to the lunar calendar.
 The wines are kept in the cellar a few months before bottling and going to market.”

-Fun fact: A particularity of our cellar: “Our press of 1926 gives us as much satisfaction; the grapes are gently pressed into juice that is reinstated into wine in delicate drops.”
+Fun fact: A particularity of our cellar: “Our basket press (dating back to 1926) is a major point of pride in the chai.
+The grapes are gently pressed into juice that is then reinstated into wine in delicate drops.”